FrontMatter/web-documentation-nextjs/content/docs/dashboard/media-view.md

 > **Important**: Data is stored in a local JSON file which you can find under:
 > `<project>/.frontmatter/database/mediaDb.json`.
 Please do not remove this file, or you will lose
 > your metadata.

+> **Info**: Since version `10.12.0`, the files in the `.frontmatter/database` folder are written in
+> a human readable format with sorted keys, so that Git can merge them line by line.
+Existing files
+> are reformatted once, when the extension activates.
 <!-- markdownlint-enable MD028 -->

 ### Deleting a media file